Senate policy V302.2: https://senate.ubc.ca/vancouver/policy-abstracts

 A graduate student who finds it necessary to interrupt his or her studies for parental, health, personal, professional, employment, or academic reasons, as outlined in policy V-302.2, may apply for a leave of absence.

 In November 2015, Senate approved changes to the Leave of Absence policy:

 1) The wording in regards to use of UBC resources while on leave has changed: "While on a leave of absence, graduate students are expected to not undertake any academic or research work related to the program for which they have taken a leave of absence.
 Access to the University’s facilities and resources, including faculty supervision, while on a leave of absence may be limited."
 A list is provided below of the various resources and their availability.

 2) Students must provide appropriate documentation for any and all types of leave.
 Requests for leave must be accompanied by a memo from the student stating his/her reasons for requesting a leave of absence.

 Policy V-302.2 applies to students currently registered in graduate programs which charge fees by installments or are delivered on campus.

-Students in course/credit-fee (non-installment) master’s programs are not eligible for leaves of absence.
+Students in course/credit-fee (non-installment) master’s programs that are delivered online are not eligible for leaves of absence.

 There is additional important information on the different types of leave in the Calendar and in the full Senate policy.
 Please read them to ensure that you understand the terms and implications of taking a leave of absence.